OCNS Director Elections

 • Social Media

-New Directors will act as deputy chair in their roles by shadowing the current Chairs for a year, and then take over when the current Chairs finish their terms at the end of 2023 (except for the sponsorship chair role).
-All Director duties are described here
+New Directors will act as deputy chair in their roles (except for the Travel awards chair role) by shadowing the current Chairs for a year, and then take over when the current Chairs finish their terms.
+All Director duties are described here.

-• October 01 - November 11 (extended deadline): Candidate submissions on OCNS website (self-nominations only).
+• September 19 - October 21 (final deadline): Candidate submissions on OCNS website (self-nominations only).

-• Mid-December: Results reported to Members and Candidates.
+• End-November: Results reported to members and candidates.

 Candidacy